Nita Mukesh Ambani Cultural Centre

 The Nita Mukesh Ambani Cultural Centre (NMACC) is a performing arts and multi-disciplinary cultural and exhibition space located in the city of Mumbai, India, that opened on 31 March 2023.
 The center was founded by Nita Ambani, philanthropist and chairperson of the Reliance Foundation, to "preserve and promote Indian arts."
+The estimated cost of the NMACC is around ₹ 120 Crores or $13 million (2023).
 It is part of the Jio World Centre complex in the Bandra Kurla Complex of Mumbai.

-The Nita Mukesh Ambani Cultural Centre (NMACC) has achieved in mere months what others take decades to accomplish.
-Opened on 31 March 2023, it has redefined India’s cultural vocabulary.
-NMACC has made art into a shared, public spectacle.
-It has staged Broadway-calibre productions, numerous music performances.

-The Cultural Centre was marked by the debut of the theatrical experience The Great Indian Musical: Civilisation to Nation, celebrating Indian dance, drama, music and art by playwright and director Feroz Abbas Khan.
+Since its opening, NMACC has been the home of music and theater performances, as well as Broadway-calibre productions.
+The opening of the Cultural Centre marked by the debut of the theatrical experience The Great Indian Musical: Civilisation to Nation, celebrating Indian dance, drama, music and art by playwright and director Feroz Abbas Khan.
+India's first major Broadway musical, The Sound of Music, was performed at NMACC on May 3, 2023.

 Facility

-The Centre consists of a number of spaces including:
+The centre consists of a number of spaces including: